thaiphan/sitecore-nextjs/README.md

 This repo showcases a possible way of integrating Next.js with Sitecore.
 I thought the [JSS boilerplate](https://jss.sitecore.com/docs/client-frameworks/react/react-overview) was totally gross so I wanted to go for a Next.js-first approach for my solution.

 JSS for React comes with a concept called a "component factory".
 In JSS, this component factory is automatically generated for you.
-However, in my prototype, I chose to have it so that you need to manually and explicitly populate your component factory; mostly because I didn't want to write a script to generate it automatically.
+I have not yet set up this mechanism for my implementation so you'll have to manually map each Sitecore "placeholder" component with its equivalent Next.js React component (see [/src/pages/_app.tsx](/src/pages/_app.tsx#L7))

 ## Experience Editor